Find Affordable College Courses

 Granite State College did quite well in this year’s ranking of the best value schools for education students.
 It came in at #6 on the list.
 Located in the town of Concord, GSC is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at GSC are $9,015 a year.
+Out-of-state tuition fees for undergraduate students at GSC are $9,015 per year.
 While working on their degree, education majors at GSC accumulate an average of around $29,904 in student debt.

 Read full report on Education at Granite State College